mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 or may not be under the authority of the service provider.
 Such a proxy assists the client to access and select the content requested.
 Today reverse proxies terminate the connection, including the security association, and as such appear as the communication endpoint to the client.
-Terminating not only the transport connection but also the security association is especially problematic if the proxy provider under the direct authority of the services provided but a contracted third party.
+Terminating not only the transport connection but also the security association is especially problematic if the proxy provider is not under the direct authority of the actual service provider but a contracted third party.

 A similar setup may be used to perform load balancing or migration for mobility support, of both the server or client, where a frontend proxy can redirect the traffic